wachin/ffmpeg-screencast/README.md

 <span><mark>→ join-mkv.sh</mark></span>

-and hit Enter twice, and way a litle, the videos will be joined into the folder:
+and hit Enter twice, and wait a bit, the videos will be joined into the folder:

 🗀 recorded-videos

+if for some reason you need the initial videos they will be in the folder:

+🗀 Old

 ## To use it with a terminal
 To use with some Linux terminal, just write the name of the script  and execute with ENTER like: